bundle-update - Update your gems to the latest available versions

 To prevent updating shared dependencies, prior to version 1.14 the only option

-.
-For more information, see the CONSERVATIVE UPDATING
+but not rack.
+For more information, see the CONSERVATIVE UPDATING section

 of bundle install(1).